Home > Gender Pay Gap

 Why do we have a gender pay gap?

-Legally, men and women must receive equal pay for:
+By law, men and women are entitled to receive equal pay for:

-It is the policy of Briar Chemicals to provide equality of opportunities and fairness to our workers, regardless of gender, gender reassignment, marriage or civil partnership, pregnancy and maternity, race, religion or belief, ethnic origin, colour, nationality, national origin, disability, sexual orientation, age, having ‘spent convictions’, physical characteristics or appearance.
+It is our policy at Briar Chemicals to provide equality of opportunities and fairness to our workers, regardless of gender, gender reassignment, marriage or civil partnership, pregnancy and maternity, race, religion or belief, ethnic origin, colour, nationality, national origin, disability, sexual orientation, age, having ‘spent convictions’, physical characteristics or appearance.

 We have a clear policy of paying employees equally for the same or equivalent work, regardless of their sex (or anything else listed above).